A general framework for Krylov ODE residuals with applications to randomized Krylov methods: A general framework for Krylov ODE residuals

 where $K_m$ denotes the upper $m \times m$ part of $\uK_m$.
 In this case, the projection of $A$ onto the rational Krylov space can be computed as

 working only with matrices of size $m \times m$; see, e.g.,~\cite[Section~3.1]{Guettel2013}.
-Therefore, in order to efficiently evaluate the rational Arnoldi approximation to $f(A)\vb$, it is common practice to first do a ``polynomial step'', form the rational Arnoldi approximation
+Therefore, in order to efficiently evaluate the rational Arnoldi approximation to $f(A)\vb$, it is common practice in rational Krylov methods to first do a ``polynomial step'', then form the rational Arnoldi approximation

-and only then ``complete'' the rational Arnoldi step by adding a new pole $z_m \neq \infty$ afterwards (if the iteration needs to be continued).
+and only after that ``complete'' the rational Arnoldi step by adding a new pole $z_m \neq \infty$ (if the iteration needs to be continued).

-Exactly the same approach can be used for computing the rational Krylov residual, whenever~\eqref{eq:rational_arnoldi_approx} is used in the context of solving an ODE.
-For ease of exposition, we describe the approach for the simplest case, i.e., solving IVP~\eqref{eq:simple ivp}.
+Exactly the same approach can be used for computing the rational Krylov residual whenever~\eqref{eq:rational_arnoldi_approx} is used in the context of solving an ODE.
+For ease of exposition, we describe the approach for the simplest case, i.e., for solving IVP~\eqref{eq:simple ivp}, noting that it is also straightforwardly applicable for all other IVPs.
 The corresponding rational Arnoldi approximation reads

 It is straightforward to verify that the rational Arnoldi approximation~\eqref{eq:rational_arnoldi_approx} is characterized by the Galerkin condition